 The Compassionate Use Act allowed for three medical marijuana dispensaries to open in Texas; as of December 2017, Cansortium Texas, Compassionate Cultivation, and Surterra Texas are all licensed, open, and ready to do business with card-carrying qualifiers.

 How to Get Your Card

-In order to get a medical marijuana card in Texas, patients must first be a permanent resident in the state.
+In order to get a medical marijuana card in Texas, individuals must first be a permanent resident in the state.
 Then they must qualify by suffering from intractable epilepsy, trying at least two traditional medications that have failed, and then obtaining prescriptions from two state-licensed physicians.

 It is still illegal under federal law to prescribe cannabis, even in oil or extract form.
-In other states with less restrictive medical marijuana programs, doctors instead write "recommendations" or provide "certificates" in order for a patient to be accepted into the MMJ program.
+In other states with less restrictive medical marijuana programs, doctors instead write “recommendations” or provide “certificates” in order for an individual to be accepted into the MMJ program.
 Because of the strict language that actually requires a literal prescription, Texans may have a harder time getting this essential step from two doctors.
-However, the official site states that "Texas Health and Safety Code Ch 487 refers to ‘prescriptions’ and creates an exemption from criminal offenses for those who obtain low-THC cannabis through a prescription issued under the Compassionate Use Act."
+However, the official site states that “Texas Health and Safety Code Ch 487 refers to ‘prescriptions’ and creates an exemption from criminal offenses for those who obtain low-THC cannabis through a prescription issued under the Compassionate Use Act.”
 While many doctors might err on the side of caution, this information is invaluable.